Public Holidays in Italy 2026 – National & Catholic Holidays

 Regional & Local Observances

-In addition to national holidays, many towns and cities celebrate their patron saint’s feast day, on which local public offices, schools, and businesses may close or observe special events.
+In addition to national holidays, many cities and towns observe their patron saint’s feast day, during which local offices and businesses may close.
 Examples include:

 Public Observance & Closures

-On national public holidays, offices, banks, schools, and many private businesses close across Italy.
-Local observances are usually confined to specific municipalities or regions and may not entail full closures elsewhere.
+On national public holidays, government offices, banks, schools, and many private businesses close across Italy.
+Local observances usually apply only within the relevant municipality.

 Frequently Asked Questions (FAQs)

-How many national public holidays does Italy have in 2025?
+How many national public holidays does Italy have?

 What is Liberation Day in Italy?

-Observed on 25 April, Liberation Day commemorates Italy’s liberation from Nazi occupation and Fascist rule in 1945.
+Liberation Day on 25 April marks Italy’s liberation from Nazi occupation and Fascist rule in 1945.

 What is Republic Day in Italy?